 This 8×10 loafing shed is easy to build and it can shelter a different variety of items.
 You can make modifications to my design to suit your needs.

 This is a simple project you should be able to build in a few days without much effort.
 This 8×10 run in shed is a multi purpose shelter.
 You can use this run in shed for storing tools, equipment or even outdoor furniture.
 Check out PART 2 of the project to learn more on how to build the roof for the shed.
+If you want to get this project as a PDF file with 1 Cut list and 1 Shopping list, please tale a look over the GET PDF PLANS button below.

 This woodworking project was about 8×10 run in shed plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.